University of Miami

 The University of Miami (UM, UMiami, Miami, U of M, and The U) is a private research university in Coral Gables, Florida, United States.
-As of 2024, the university enrolled 19,852 students in two colleges and ten schools across over 350 academic majors and programs, including the Miller School of Medicine in Miami's Health District, the law school on the main campus, the Rosenstiel School of Marine, Atmospheric, and Earth Science on Virginia Key, and additional research facilities in southern Miami-Dade County.
+As of 2025, the university enrolled 20,104 students in two colleges and eight schools across over 350 academic majors and programs, including the Miller School of Medicine in Miami's Health District, the law school on the main campus, the Rosenstiel School of Marine, Atmospheric, and Earth Science on Virginia Key, and additional research facilities in southern Miami-Dade County.

-The University of Miami offers 151 undergraduate, 149 master's, and 68 doctoral degree programs.
-With over 20,000 faculty and staff as of 2024, the University of Miami is the second-largest employer in Miami-Dade County.
-The university's main campus in Coral Gables spans 240 acres, has over 5700000 sqft of buildings, and is located 7 mi southwest of downtown Miami, the heart of the nation's sixth-largest and world's 65th-largest metropolitan area.
-It is the 69th-largest research university in the nation with annual research expenditures of $492 million in 2024.
+The University of Miami offers 154 undergraduate, 150 master's, and 70 doctoral degree programs.
+With over 21,000 faculty and staff as of 2025, the University of Miami is the second-largest employer in Miami-Dade County.
+The university's main campus in Coral Gables spans 240 acres, has over 5700000 sqft of buildings, and is located 7 mi southwest of downtown Miami, the heart of the nation's sixth-largest and world's 70th-largest metropolitan area.
+As of 2024, the university had annual research expenditures of $520 million, making it the 61st-largest university for research in the nation.

-As of 2024, the University of Miami has 235,013 alumni from all 50 states and 174 foreign nations.
+As of 2025, the University of Miami has 240,769 alumni from all 50 states and 174 foreign nations.
 University of Miami faculty include a number of notable academics across nearly all disciplines, including four Nobel Prize recipients.
 The university is classified among "R1: Doctoral Universities – Very high research activity" and is a member of the Association of American Universities (AAU).

 The University of Miami's intercollegiate athletic teams are collectively known as the Miami Hurricanes and compete in Division I of the National Collegiate Athletic Association.
 Its football team has won five national championships since 1983, and its baseball team has won four national championships since 1982.